sommerc/MN_V1_analysis/doc/frequency.md

     )
 ```

-To obtain the power spectral density (PSD) we build the magnitude of the coefficients multiplied by their complex conjugate.
+To obtain the power spectral density (PSD) we computed the magnitude by multiplying the coefficients with their complex conjugate.

-Now, the time-resolved PSD is averaged in *active* frames as described above.
+Now, the time-resolved PSD is averaged in *active episodes* as described above.

 ### Dominant frequency
 Peak finding on the mean power spectral density is applied using the function `scipy.signal.find_peaks` to obtain the dominant frequency bin.
 The dominant frequency hence corresponds to a local maxima in the mean power spectral density (PSD).